-During Q4 2021, Alaris received US\$25.8 million for a partial redemption of preferred units and partial repayment of outstanding subordinated indebtedness in GWM as well as contributed an additional US\$30.0 million in exchange for a minority non-voting ownership of the common equity.
-The US\$25.8 million of proceeds received from the partial redemption had an associated cost basis of US\$25.0 million.
-Following the partial redemption and subsequent additional contribution, the total invested in GWM is US\$106.0 million, inclusive of US\$76.0 million of preferred equity and subordinated indebtedness and US\$30.0 million of common equity.
-The annualized distributions on the remaining US\$76.0 million of preferred equity and subordinated indebtedness are approximately US\$9.1 million.
+Note 3 - On December 29, 2021 Alaris received US\$25.8 million for a partial redemption of preferred units and a partial repayment of outstanding subordinated indebtedness in GWM as well as contributed an additional US\$30 million in exchange for minority non-voting ownership of common equity.
+The US\$25.8 million of proceeds received from the partial redemption had an associated costs basis of US\$25.0 million.
+As a result of this redemption annualized distributions were decreased by US\$3.0 million.
+The investment in GWM common equity is entitled to discretionary common distributions of which are recognized when declared and distribution is received or collection is reasonably assured.